Already a builder participating in Natural Resources Canada’s initiatives?

 - Sign a participation agreement with Natural Resources Canada

-All ENERGY STAR® qualified homes must be built to the ENERGY STAR® for New Homes Standard.
-Only builders who have been licensed by the Government of Canada can promote themselves as ENERGY STAR® builders and can apply to have their homes ENERGY STAR® qualified.
+All ENERGY STAR® certified homes must be built to the ENERGY STAR® for New Homes Standard.
+Only builders who have been licensed by the Government of Canada can promote themselves as ENERGY STAR® builders and can apply to have their homes ENERGY STAR® certified.

 What is ENERGY STAR® for New Homes?